jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-For-Greenplum-Level-Agreement-SLA.md

 · Data persistence: Not below 99.9999%.

 · Data persistence is counted by service cycle, a service cycle is a natural month, if it is less than a month, then it is not counted as a service cycle.
-Namely, the no data loss probability per 1,000 JCS for Greenplum instances is 99.9999% per month.
-This means that at most 1 JCS for Greenplum instance may have the data loss per month.
+Namely, the no data loss probability per 1,000 Data Warehouse JDW instances is 99.9999% per month.
+This means that at most 1 Data Warehouse JDW instance may have the data loss per month.

 #### 2.2 Destruction Nature of Data